 Head of Department

-Mr Peter Donaldson (Deputy Headmaster, Head of Religious Studies) gained a BSc (Joint Hons) Degree in Geography and Physical Education from St Andrew’s University and a PGCE from Homerton College, University of Cambridge.
+Mr Peter Donaldson gained a BSc (Joint Hons) Degree in Geography and Physical Education from St Andrew’s University and a PGCE from Homerton College, University of Cambridge.
 He has spent his entire teaching career in the preparatory sector.
-He was appointed Deputy Headmaster in 2006 but his association with the school goes back to 1998 when his first son joined the school.
+He was appointed Deputy Headmaster in 2006, stepping down in 2019, but his association with the school goes back to 1998 when his first son joined the school.
 Since then his three other children have all been at Amesbury and loved it, in spite of their dad being Deputy Head!
 Peter has responsibility for the weekly chapel services and he also thoroughly enjoys coaching the boys on the games field.